 - You care about a sane system and good package management

 - The RPMs have dependency tracking.
-Installing the RPM (via yum), installs any dependencies the game needs
+Installing the RPM (via yum), installs any dependencies the game needs and you know if you try to remove a required dependency

 - The RPMs can be easily uninstalled or upgraded